rwojsznis/sidekiq-lock/README.md

 What will happen is:

-- middleware will setup a `Sidekiq::Lock::RedisLock` object under `Thread.current[Sidekiq::Lock::THREAD_KEY]` (well, I had no better idea for this) - assuming you provided `lock` options, otherwise it will do nothing, just execute your worker's code
+- middleware will setup a `Sidekiq::Lock::RedisLock` object under `Thread.current[Sidekiq::Lock::THREAD_KEY]`
+(it should work in most use cases without any problems - but it's configurable, more below) - assuming you provided `lock` options, otherwise it will do nothing, just execute your worker's code

 - `Sidekiq::Lock::Worker` module provides a `lock` method that just simply points to that thread variable, just as a convenience

 So now in your worker class you can call (whenever you need):

 - `lock.acquire!` - will try to acquire the lock, if returns false on failure (that means some other process / thread took the lock first)
 - `lock.acquired?` - set to `true` when lock is successfully acquired
 - `lock.release!` - deletes the lock (only if it's: acquired by current thread and not already expired)